mlescano/mlescano.github.io/_posts/2023-04-12-Migrate-services-in-a-small-business.md

 3. **IBM SYSTEM X3550 M4** (12 logical cores, 32GB RAM)
     - This server, on the other hand, is better equipped, but it has been in use for a few years.
 Will be used with VMWARE ESXI virtualization as SRV1

+The last two servers will be used as replication mirrors.
+This is described below.

 ### SERVICE ISOLATION